 He has appeared as soloist throughout the United States, Latin America and Europe.
 He has performed on over 65 occasions as soloist with large ensembles including The Indianapolis Symphony Orchestra, La Grande Orchestre des Alpes de la Mer of Nice, the Bowling Green State University Philharmonic, the University of Minnesota Symphony Orchestra and many others.
 He has performed internationally in such prestigious venues as the Salle Verdi (Milan), the American Embassy (Paris), The Royal Conservatory (Brussels), Circle Theater (Indianapolis), Roberto’s Winds (New York City), UNAM Hall (Mexico City), the National University (Taipei), the Teatro Solis (Montevideo), the National Conservatory (Zagreb), the National Conservatory (San Jose), and Disneyland (Los Angeles).

 As a chamber musician he has performed with the Minnesota Orchestra, the Indianapolis Pops, The Minnesota Pops, The Indianapolis Symphony and with such acclaimed artists as Rosemary Clooney, Azmira-Woodward-Page, Marvin Hamlisch and Jeremy Denk.

-Duncan was awarded a Fulbright Fellowship to Paris, France and has won numerous awards including 1st prize in the MTNA National Collegiate Woodwind Competition.
-He was the featured performer and educator at the 1st Annual Taiwanese National Saxophone Festival and the 12th Annual Encuentro Universitario Internacional de Saxofón in Mexico City.
-In 2015 he was the featured performer and educator at Saxfest Costa Rica International and the 3rd Encuentro Internacional ede Saxophone in Uruguay.
+Duncan was awarded a Fulbright Fellowship to Paris, France.
+He has won numerous awards and prizes including 1st prize in the MTNA National Woodwind Competition.
+He was the featured performer and educator at the 1st Annual Taiwanese National Saxophone Festival, the 12th Annual Encuentro Universitario Internacional de Saxofón in Mexico City and Saxfest Costa Rica in 2015.
+This summer he was the featured performer at the 4thInternational Festival of Saxophones in Montevideo Uruguay.